Galactic Streams of Cosmic-ray Electrons and Positrons

 {\bf Fields and streams.---} To study cosmic-ray electrons traversing a number of magnetic field realizations, we simulate the propagation of large numbers of particles to obtain particle densities over a range of times and distances.
 The Galactic field consists of a regular component with reversals in direction between spiral arms and a turbulent component with coherence length $\sim\,$100~pc \cite{Pshirkov:2011um}.
-The dominant field surrounding the Sun is tilted \cite{Opher(2009)}, with interpretations of the IBEX Ribbon yielding a $\sim\,$3$\,\mu$G field oriented $\sim\, \propto \, \,=\,$5/3 for Kolmogorov turbulence), addressing other possibilities later.
-It is a practical impossibility to construct a magnetic field to the $k$ values associated with the $r_L$ of GeV-TeV particles, due to memory constraints.
-We instead reach smaller scales by using nested boxes, $ {\bf B}_{k_0}^{k_N} ({\bf r}) \sum_{i=0}^{N} \eta^{-i/2} \, {\bf B}_{k_0}^{k_1} (\eta^i {\bf r}) $, where $\eta k_0/k_1$ and boxes repeat periodically when needed (similar to the method used in Ref.~\cite{Giacinti:2011ww}).
-This maintains the proper normalization of power over all scales.
+The dominant field surrounding the Sun is tilted \cite{Opher(2009)}, with the IBEX Ribbon implying a $\sim\!3\,\mu$G field oriented $\sim\!55^\circ$ off of the Galactic plane \cite{Funsten(2009),Frisch(2012)}.
+Fluctuations consistent with Kolmogorov turbulence are inferred over a wide range of scales \cite{Minter(1996)}.
+Radio data imply a local $\sim\!7.5\,\mu$G random field \cite{Strong:2011wd}, and a few $\mu$G turbulent field may explain small-scale PeV proton anisotropies \cite{Giacinti:2011mz}.